lianghsun/i2507/README.md

 ### Hi there 👋

-I'm a coder who is interleaving with web, cyber issue, network and deep learning.
-Some technologies I interested in: Python, Tensorflow, PHP (particularly in Laravel), Penetration, ..etc, coding makes me a lot fun 🤩.
-Life is so amazing that I have a chance to learn deep learning and drug domain know-how, even I haven't heard them before!
-Recently, I focus more on how to apply deep learning on drug discovery 💊 with Tensorflow 2.x and analysis new generated compounds properties with RDKit.
+I am a passionate programmer, adept at intertwining web technologies, cybersecurity, networking, and deep learning concepts.
+I harbor a keen interest in technologies such as Python, Tensorflow, PHP (with a particular emphasis on Laravel), Penetration Testing, and more.
+Coding invigorates me, it's an exciting journey of discovery and innovation! 🤩

+Life continually astounds me, providing opportunities to delve into domains like deep learning and pharmaceutical studies, areas that were once completely foreign to me.
+My recent endeavors are concentrated on implementing deep learning in drug discovery 💊 using Tensorflow 2.x, and analyzing the properties of newly synthesized compounds with RDKit.
+I am exhilarated by the endless potential this field holds and look forward to contributing to its advancements.

 <!--
 **i2507/i2507** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.